Welsh budget: Labour and Lib Dems reach agreement

 The minority Labour administration in Cardiff Bay has been talking to opposition parties in an attempt to get its spending plans approved.

-First Minister Carwyn Jones and Welsh Lib Dem leader Kirsty Williams hailed the deal, but it was criticised by the Conservatives and Plaid Cymru.'No cuts'
+First Minister Carwyn Jones and Welsh Lib Dem leader Kirsty Williams hailed the deal, but it was criticised by the Conservatives and Plaid Cymru.

 The first minister said other budget areas would not be cut to pay for the agreement.